 In the meantime, I continued work on the deck prep, focusing mainly on the forward hatch, which was a bit more complicated to mask off than I’d expected.
 Normally, I’d have awaited installation till after finish paint, but the schedule of the project and interior progress requirements dictated that I install it during the last phase of work.
 To effectively and safely mask off the hatch, I had to first mask off the flange and hinge area while the hatch was open, and then mask the remainder once I’d closed the hatch.
 The only remaining areas to be masked were the cockpit hatches and companionway, but I was holding off on those till the work on the winch islands was complete, lest I damage the new masking in the process or should I decide I just had to get into the cabin for something.

 Throughout the afternoon, I finalized the order for the plastic fake-wood material that the owner requested for the exterior trim work (toerails, coaming caps, winch islands, and handrails).
-The material of choice was Plas-Teak, and after various communications and final details the order was paid for and should be on its way for next week.
+After various communications and final details the order was paid for and should be on its way for next week.

 Total time billed on this job today: 3.5 hours

 0600 Weather Observation: 33°, clear.
 Forecast for the day: Sunny, 61°